-This graph is a summary of current EDIS data for gastroenteritis presentations
+\This graph is a summary of current EDIS data for gastroenteritis presentations

-Rotavirus notifications to the Department of Health and norovirus detections at PathWest decreased in the past week (Figure 11).
+Norovirus detections at PathWest and rotavirus notifications to the Department of Health remained stable in the past week (Figure 11).

 Figure 11.
 Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in WA in the last eight weeks